Umi4Life/kt-ongeki-site-importer/README.md

 2. Open a **[new issue](https://github.com/Umi4Life/kt-ongeki-site-importer/issues/new)**.
 3. Paste your **console log** and **steps to reproduce**, and attach the **HTML file** if you saved one.

-A clear title helps, for example: `Import recent scores fails with Parse error`.

 ## Development

 1. Edit files in `src/ongeki-importer`